nikems/complycall/README.md

   ElevenLabs key, entered in the form or via the environment).

+## About

+This project was created during the Legal Hackathon — Swiss {ai} Weeks (September 2026) as a proof of concept — a starting point that can be developed further.

+---

 *Screening tool with human review — it flags calls for a person to confirm.
 Not legal advice;
 confirm GDPR and sector-specific rules with your compliance advisor.*